Student Organizations Handbook

 Hazing is a violation of Louisiana law, a violation of University policy, and inconsistent with the University’s philosophical and practical commitment to equal opportunity and non-discrimination.
 Adherence to the University’s Anti-Hazing Policy is a condition of institutional recognition.
 Hazing activities by individuals within recognized student groups may result in disciplinary sanctions against individuals and the entire group membership.
 Sanctions may include but are not limited to suspension or dismissal of individual members and/or entire organizations.
 The University will not shield from criminal prosecution persons who violate civil hazing laws.
 Rather, the University will actively assist local and state authorities in investigating hazing allegations and enforcing criminal penalties against persons found to have violated hazing laws.

 The Office of Student Services will investigate allegations of hazing within student organizations.
-University Police may also conduct concurrent criminal investigations of hazing incidents.
+McNeese Police may also conduct concurrent criminal investigations of hazing incidents.
 The Office of Student Services or the University Conduct and Academic Integrity Committee may impose sanctions including but not limited to suspension or dismissal of individuals and/or groups found to be in violation of the University’s Anti-Hazing Policy.
-The vice president for student affairs or dean of student services may also temporarily suspend operations of RSOs in order to conduct thorough and unfettered investigations of hazing allegations.
+The senior vice president for student affairs or dean of student support and advocacy may also temporarily suspend operations of RSOs in order to conduct thorough and unfettered investigations of hazing allegations.
 Investigation suspensions lasting longer than 30 calendar days may be appealed to the Student Organizations Committee.

 Hazing Education